 Reduce single occupied vehicle usage to 45% by June 30, 2030.

-Increase the share of trips taken by bicycle.
+[F&S] Increase the share of trips taken by bicycle.

 Increase the percentage of faculty and staff using bicycles as their primary mode of transportation on campus by 30% from the 2011 survey to the 2015 survey.